CocoaPods/blog.cocoapods.org/_drafts/Eloy-Stepping-Down.markdown

 Kyle will focus on the technical aspects, such as identifying issues, reviewing patches, and release management; summarized as the technical lead.

-Whereas Orta will focus on the user oriented design aspects, ensuring that the command-line interface and DSLs are kept as simple and intuitive as possible; summarized as the user-experience lead.
+Orta, on the other hand, will focus on the user oriented design aspects, ensuring that the command-line interface and DSLs are kept as simple and intuitive as possible; summarized as the user-experience lead.

 They have already gradually been taking on these roles over the past months and with great success.
 With the support of the other core members, myself included, I have no doubt that they will make the homestretch to version 1.0.0 a successful one.